edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 So far we have only been able to verify that we can transfer with rates of about 47.8 Mbit/s between sender and receiver in our example.
 While this is already a huge increase to the 2.77 Mbit/s that we measured originally, it still falls short of the 100 Mbit/s that we should be getting.

-Let&#8217;s change our so far strategy and switch over to a protocol that does not suffer from the limitations of a sliding window protocol: UDP to the rescue.
+Let's change our so far strategy and switch over to a protocol that does not suffer from the limitations of a sliding window protocol: UDP to the rescue.
 UDP does not utilize a feedback channel to notice network congestion or receiver buffer exhaustion.
-It is a &#8220;fire and forget&#8221; protocol.
+It is a "fire and forget" protocol.
 That makes it very dangerous for sending data at a sustained high data rate, which data transfer would bring to the table.
 It will basically overrun any other TCP traffic and completely utilize any available bandwidth.
 Bottom line: Used on a shared link the following approach will equal to a denial of service attack.
 Therefore do not use it on a shared link, especially if it is carrying production traffic.

 On the receiver host we again start Iperf as a server.
 But this time we start it in UDP mode: